Our Service

 New Patients

 All new patients are offered a full consultation including x-ray and photographs as appropriate, oral cancer screening, periodontal health assessment, preventive advice, hygiene advice, topical fluoride application if required and emergency pain relief if required.
-From 1st May 2022, the new patient consultation costs £100, plus £80 call out charge.
+From 1st April 2025, the new patient consultation costs £110, plus £90 call out charge, making a total of £200.

 Spreading the Cost of Care

-Although we believe that we offer excellent value for money by bringing the dental service to you and eliminating the costs of travel, extra staffing and disruption for the patient, we appreciate that private dental care is not cheap.
-If you have had a new patient consultation with us and are looking for continuing care - i.e., regular dental check-ups and hygiene treatments, our Denplan Essentials Preventive Care Plan is well worth considering.
-For £33 per month (around £8 per week) you or your relative in residential care can benefit from six monthly check-ups and scale and polish treatments, a filling or extraction if needed and carried out at the same appointment, plus 20% discount on all our other treatments, and Denplan Supplementary Insurance.
+Although we believe that we offer excellent value for money by bringing the dental service to you and eliminating the costs of travel, extra staffing and disruption for the patient, private dental care is not cheap.
+If you have had a new patient consultation with us and are looking for continuing care (regular dental check-ups and hygiene treatments) our Denplan Essentials Preventive Care Plan is worth considering.
+For £33 per month (around £8 per week) you or your relative in residential care can benefit from six monthly check-ups and scale and polish treatments, a simple filling or extraction if needed and carried out at the same appointment, plus 20% discount on all our other treatments, and Denplan Supplementary Insurance.
 There is a parallel plan for full denture wearers.

-Care homes can choose to sign up to regular dental clinics, held at the home, enabling all residents to be seen throughout the course of a year and offered a wide range of treatment, ensuring that residents' oral health needs are being met on a continuing basis.
-Clinics can also be booked as stand-alone Dentist for the Day or half day visits.
+Care homes can choose to sign up to regular dental clinics, held at the home, enabling all residents to be seen throughout the course of a year and offered a range of treatment, ensuring that residents' oral health needs are being met on a continuing basis.
+Clinics can also be booked as stand-alone Dentist for the Day, three-quarter day or half day visits.

 Planning for Care